onymous-games/whisper-rpg/README.md

 Every character roles for initiative (MA + BA + SA + D20).
 Players take turns in order of initiative from highest to lowest.
 In the case of a tie, the side that started the combat goes first.
 If the tie is on the same side of combat, they may choose who goes first.

-Once turn order is established, each character can move up to their full movement (normally 4 spaces [20 feet]) and take an action.
+Once turn order is set up, each character can move up to their full movement (normally 4 spaces [20 feet]) and take an action.
 Characters experience 5 seconds per turn regardless of how long the player takes.

 ### Attacking